 Case CCC provides a unique forum and academic network for cancer researchers across our community to accomplish more than they may individually.
 Through the Case CCC, our medical institutions are linked in a more unified effort to understand the causes and progression of cancer and to use that understanding to develop treatments and reduce the likelihood that our population will develop cancer and suffer from its consequences.
 We advocate for cancer research support across the institutions; provide funding for promising pilot grants, shared resource development, training programs, and recruitments; and catalyze multidisciplinary and transdisciplinary cancer research across institutions, emphasizing innovative discovery that will have an impact on cancer patients.

-The mission of the Case CCC is to:
+The mission of Case CCC is to:

-- Improve the prevention, diagnosis and therapy of cancer through discovery, evaluation and dissemination.
+- Improve the prevention, diagnosis, and therapy of cancer through discovery, evaluation, and dissemination.

-- Stimulate and support innovative, coordinated interdisciplinary clinical research on cancer diagnosis, treatment, prevention and control.
+- Stimulate and support innovative, coordinated interdisciplinary clinical research on cancer diagnosis, treatment, prevention, and control.

-- Develop clinical applications of discovery and make these available to Northern Ohio residents as quickly as possible through the integrated efforts of the major health systems in the region.
+- Develop clinical applications of discovery and make these available to northern Ohio residents as quickly as possible through the integrated efforts of the major health systems in the region.

-- Develop cancer prevention and control activities that build on the expertise of the Center and result in a reduction of cancer morbidity and mortality in Northern Ohio and the nation.
+- Develop cancer prevention and control activities that build on the expertise of the center and result in a reduction of cancer morbidity and mortality in northern Ohio and the nation.

-In addition to successfully competing for a Cancer Center Support Grant from the National Cancer Institute, the Center must meet specific criteria for:
+In addition to successfully competing for a Cancer Center Support Grant from the National Cancer Institute, the center must meet specific criteria for: